rcoh/rcoh-dot-me-v2/content/posts/hash-map-analysis.md

 ### Wrap Up

 I find it fascinating that there are so many different implementations for hash tables used in the production languages.
 I found Ruby's shift from chaining to open addressing especially interesting since it apparently improved on benchmarks quite a bit.
-I would be interesting to write an open-addressed hashtable for Java or Go and compare performance.
+It would be interesting to write an open-addressed hash table for Java or Go and compare performance.

 Did I miss your favorite language?
 Let me know in the comments or by email, `*+hashtables@*.me` where `* = rcoh`.